Constitution Day 2018 and 2019

 Constitution Day is a Spanish holiday commemorating the adoption of Spain’s current constitution, which passed by referendum on 6 December 1978.

 Though the monarchy was retained, the new constitution ended the 36-year rule of Francisco Franco and established a constitutional, limited monarchy that was essentially democratic in nature.

 The lead-up to the new constitution came with the death of Franco and new parliamentary elections held in June of 1977.
-The parliament proceeded to write up the constitution, it passed overwhelmingly with 88 percent of the vote, and King Juan Carlos signed it on December 27th.
-From that time on, December 6th has been a public holiday in Spain.
-Interestingly, the Spanish constitution has only been amended once, when the right to vote was granted to all EU citizens residing within Spain’s borders.
+The parliament proceeded to write up the constitution.
+It passed overwhelmingly with 88 percent of the vote, and King Juan Carlos signed it on 27 December.
+From that time on, 6 December has been a public holiday in Spain.

-The flag of Spain will be prominently displayed on homes, businesses, government buildings, buses, and trains.
-Its read and yellow bands of colour so familiar to modern Spaniards were first adopted as part of the constitution ratified in 1978, so it is more than “routine patriotism” that makes it appropriate to fly this flag on December 6th.
-Some will fly Spain’s flag by itself, but you will also notice that some fly it alongside of the European Union flag.
+The flag of Spain is prominently displayed on Constitution Day.
+Its red and yellow bands of colour so familiar to modern Spaniards were first adopted as part of the constitution ratified in 1978, so it is more than “routine patriotism” that makes it appropriate to fly this flag on 6 December.